omarkhair/AI-coast-guard/README.md

 ## Generic framework to solve AI search problem

-- implemented as part of the Artificial Intelligence course at the GUC.
+- Implemented as part of the Artificial Intelligence course at the GUC.
-- supports an example of the framework to solve __Coast Guard Problem__.
+- Supports an example of the framework to solve __Coast Guard Problem__.
-- for elaborated description and discussion of implementation methodology, [read project docs](docs/AI_Project_1_Report.pdf).
+- For elaborated description and discussion of implementation methodology, [read project docs](docs/AI_Project_1_Report.pdf).

 ## Coast Guard Problem Description
 You are a member of the coast guard force in charge of a rescue